WordPress/HelpHub/CONTRIBUTING.md

 5. Check the box to "Download and import file attachments".
 6. Click the button to begin.
 It may take a while to complete.
 If there are some failed imports, it should still be okay.

 This file won't import widgets from staging site.
-For that you can use `.wie` file, located in `wp-content/staging-database/Widget Importer & Exporter` folder.
+For that, you can use `.wie` file, located in `wp-content/staging-database/Widget Importer & Exporter` folder.
 This file is exported with [Widget Importer & Exporter](https://wordpress.org/plugins/widget-importer-exporter/) plugin and you need this plugin in your local installation in order to import widgets from `.wie` file.

 ##### Duplicator